singhaayush01/singhaayush01/README.md

 ## 🚀 About Me
 - CS Senior (Math minor) aiming for **Software Engineer / ML Engineer** roles
 - Currently working on **Reinforcement Learning** and **Transformer** projects
-- Interested in **ethical GenAI** and real-world impact in healthcare/education
+- Interested in Machine learning and React projects

 ---